 Through an unfolding process of comedic buffoonery, the same company in California sold it to us first through eBay and then again, but later, through Amazon.
 In both cases, we had to email the company to inquire about our shipment, no response each time of course.

 Once received, it took roughly 10 minutes to install.
-I posted it, once completed, to my Facebook page.
+Pictured at right.